At a Glance

 How To Measure Your Child’s Head

 Before even going out to shop for a helmet, the number one thing on your list should be to measure your child’s head.
 The general rule of “buying a size larger” when shopping for children’s clothing does not apply to helmets.
 In order for a helmet to work to its full safety capacity, the size needs to be perfect.
 And in order for you to find the right size, you must first take your child’s head measurement.
-Go ahead and grab a soft tape measure and do the following:

 Things To Consider When Shopping For A Helmet